Taylor Swift’s evermore: Part 3

 Now, she’s gotta do that…again?

-We’ll find out next album what she chooses.
+We find out in The Tortured Poets Department what she chooses.

 "My love should be celebrated" - tolerate it